Tyagi-Gaurav/python-practice/README.md

 # Sequence to make Snake Game and/or anything else
 * Install PyCharm
 * BandGenerator
-* Add digits of a number - Using string --> DataType conversion
 * Number of weeks left assuming you live till 90
 * Odd or even number
 * Leap Year checks